wiederkehr/master-prototype/README.md

 # Master Prototype

-**Prototype of science visualizations as part of my practival work for the Master of Arts in Design**
+**Prototype of science visualizations as part of my practical work for the Master of Arts in Design.**

 ## Technology